Wiznet/WIZ550S2E/README.md

 Serial to Ethernet Module based on [W5500](http://wizwiki.net/wiki/doku.php?id=products:w5500:start) & Cortex-M0

 ## Firmware
-These are Firmware projects (source code) based on [LPCXpresso IDE](https://www.lpcware.com/lpcxpresso).
+These are Firmware projects (source code) based on [LPCXpresso IDE](https://www.lpcware.com/lpcxpresso) (it has been optimized in LPCXpresso v7.5.0_254)
-Firmware source code.
+Firmware source code are two types as follows.
 - Application
-- Boot
+- Bootloader

 **The order of compile**